Get

 Dogs seem to love eating all sorts of weird and wonderful things, even things that shouldn’t be edible!
 Of course, if you’ve had something delicious wrapped in this shiny metal material, it might explain why your dog ate aluminum foil.
 If your dog has managed to feast on a sheet of aluminum foil, you’re obviously going to be worried about what to do next.

-The good news is that they will probably be absolutely fine, but you may still need to take them to the vet.
+The good news is that your dog will probably be absolutely fine if they ate aluminium foil, but you may still need to take them to the vet.
 Let’s talk more about the problems that could arise from eating aluminum foil, what to watch out for, and when to call your vet.

 divider dog faces oct 2024